jakopy/Instagram-Scrape-Project/Searchable Database/flask jinja app/flask jinja/readme.md

 The app is created with flask. </br>
 Urls are created starting with localhost with a path </br>
 When a user goes to the proper url, Flask listens for when the user enters in the fields and then clicks the submit button </br>
-When the user clicks the submit button flask renders
+When the user clicks the submit button flask renders a webpage via jinja The data that is rendered through jinja comes from a sqlite database located in the data folder